andrewmeyerhofer/Project-1/README.md

 </p>
 <p>
-In the PHP manager in IIS, I enabled php_imap.dll, php_intl.dll, and php_opcache.dll.
+Some of the recommended prerequisites for running osTicket were not met, so I needed to enable some extensions in PHP manager.
+Within the osTicket file in IIS, I double-clicked "PHP Manager" then enabled php_imap.dll, php_intl.dll, and php_opcache.dll.
 I then refreshed the web brower with the osTicket installer and it checked the remaining necessary boxes for the installer to work properly.

 </p>
 <br />